Skip to main content

 • Split unallocated costs that are incurred by services or resources shared among multiple organizational units and cannot be attributed directly to a single owner.

-In DoiT Cloud Analytics, unallocated costs refer to the cost that cannot be attributed to specifc members in a predefined group.
-See Attribution groups: Concepts.
+In DoiT Cloud Analytics, unallocated costs refer to the cost that cannot be attributed to specific members in a predefined group.
+See Group allocations.

 • Split the cost of one dimension value among others of the same dimension.
-This option is more flexible and allows you to split costs on the fly without having to create an attribution group.
+This option is more flexible and allows you to split costs on the fly without having to create a group allocation.

 Note

-It's not allowed to split costs by attributions directly.
-To split costs among attributions, you have to add them to an attribution group.
+It's not allowed to split costs by allocation rules directly.
+You have to add the rules to a group allocation.

 • Distribution methods: